-- A Class is a user-defined data-type which has data members and member functions.
+- A Class is a user-defined data type that has data members and member functions.

-- Data members are the data variables and member functions are the functions used to manipulate these variables and together these data members and member functions define the properties and behaviour of the objects in a Class.
+- Data members are the data variables and member functions are the functions used to manipulate these variables together these data members and member functions define the properties and behavior of the objects in a Class.

-We can say that a Class in C++ is a blue-print representing a group of objects which shares some common properties and behaviours.
+We can say that a Class in C++ is a blueprint representing a group of objects which shares some common properties and behaviors.

-Object: An Object is an identifiable entity with some characteristics and behaviour.
+An Object is an identifiable entity with some characteristics and behavior.
 An Object is an instance of a Class.
 When a class is defined, no memory is allocated but when it is instantiated (i.e. an object is created) memory is allocated.

-Encapsulation also leads to data abstraction or hiding.
-As using encapsulation also hides the data.
-In the above example, the data of any of the section like sales, finance or accounts are hidden from any other section.
+Encapsulation also leads to data abstraction or data hiding.
+Using encapsulation also hides the data.
+In the above example, the data of any of the sections like sales, finance, or accounts are hidden from any other section.

 - Abstraction using Classes: We can implement Abstraction in C++ using classes.
 The class helps us to group data members and member functions using available access specifiers.
 A Class can decide which data member will be visible to the outside world and which is not.

 - Abstraction in Header files: One more type of abstraction in C++ can be header files.
 For example, consider the pow() method present in math.h header file.
 Whenever we need to calculate the power of a number, we simply call the function pow() present in the math.h header file and pass the numbers as arguments without knowing the underlying algorithm according to which the function is actually calculating the power of numbers.